TliliDorsaf/Deep-Learning-Internship-Project/README.md

 # Deep-Learning-Internship-Project

 Hello and welcome to my work on the project for my summer internship for The Smart Bridge.</br>
-This is a deep learning project that uses hand gesture prediction to browse though and zoom or rotate through MRI images during surgery without risk of infection. </br>
+This is a deep learning project that uses hand gesture prediction to browse through and zoom or rotate through MRI images during surgery without risk of infection. </br>
 To know more about why this solution was proposed I advice you to read the project report. </br>
 Here is a video recodring that specifies how everything works, the video explains to code AND has a demonstration of how the real time gesture prediction and action worked in the end.
 If you want to dig deeper into how the code works continue reading. </br>